code-423n4/2023-03-zksync/README.md

 In order to use `nearCall` i.e. to call a local function, while providing a limit of gas that this function can use, the following syntax is used:

-The function's name should contain `ZKSYNC_nearCall` string in its name and accept at least 1 input parameter.
+The function's name should contain `ZKSYNC_NEAR_CALL` string in its name and accept at least 1 input parameter.
 The first input parameter is the packed ABI of the `nearCall`.
 Currently, it is equal to the number of gas to be passed with the `nearCall`.

-Whenever a `nearCall` panics, the `ZKSYNC_CATCH_nearCall` function is called.
+Whenever a `nearCall` panics, the `ZKSYNC_CATCH_NEAR_CALL` function is called.

-*Important note:* the compiler behaves in a way that if there is a `revert` in the bootloader, the `ZKSYNC_CATCH_nearCall` is not called and the parent frame is reverted as well.
+*Important note:* the compiler behaves in a way that if there is a `revert` in the bootloader, the `ZKSYNC_CATCH_NEAR_CALL` is not called and the parent frame is reverted as well.
 The only way to revert only the `nearCall` frame is to trigger VM's *panic* (it can be triggered with either an invalid opcode or out of gas error).

 *Important note 2:* The 63/64 rule does not apply to `nearCall`.